apache/trafficcontrol/docs/source/admin/traffic_ops/using.rst

 		}
 	}

 Each entry in the ``caches`` list is the hostname of an edge cache registered in Traffic Ops which will be used for "deep" caching in that Deep Coverage Zone.
-Unlike a regular CZF, coverage zones in the DCZF do not map to a Cache Group in Traffic Ops, so currently the deep coverage zone name only needs to be unique.
+Unlike a regular CZF, coverage zones in the DCZF do not map to a :term:`Cache Group` in Traffic Ops, so currently the deep coverage zone name only needs to be unique.

 If the Traffic Router gets a DCZF "hit" for a requested Delivery Service that has Deep Caching enabled, the client will be routed to an available "deep" cache from that zone's ``caches`` list.